 Principle 11: The Best Architecture, Requirements, and Designs Emerge from Self-Organizing Teams

 A self-motivated team molds its own path.
 They don’t need to be directed on every path for what needs to be done and what action should be taken.

 Although project managers are an essential component in the Agile process, they only play some role in the architecture and design of a project.

 Principle 12: Inspect & Adapt

 This is an essential principle of Agile Project Management.
 The team should, a regular interval should, reflect on how to become more productive and adjust its behavior accordingly.
 If there is a smart way to move the project forward, the team should implement those adjustments.

 When you’re in the middle of an Agile Development Project, keep these principles in mind, and you’ll be able to hold your team and project on the right track.
 But once you forget a single principle, the project and team will start to slip apart.

-This has been a guide to the Principles of Agile Project Management.
-Here we discussed 12 Basic Principles of Agile Project Management.
-You may also look at these useful functions in excel –
+This has been a guide to Principles of Agile Project Management.
+Here we discussed the basic concept with 12 basic principles of agile project management.
+You may also look at the following articles to learn more –